Beinn Dorain & Beinn an Dothaidh (SORRY – CANCELLED DUE TO VERY LITTLE DEMAND)

-Beinn Dorain is one of the most instantly recognisable Munros in the southern Highlands, a huge conical peak that dominates Bridge of Orchy when driving north.
+Beinn Dorain is one of the most instantly recognisable Munros in the southern Highlands, a huge conical peak that dominates Bridge of Orchy when driving north on the A82.
 Our route starts from Bridge of Orchy and follows a climb to the grassy bowl of Coire an Dothaidh, and then on to the bealach.
 We then head south for Beinn Dorain, following the broad path up the ridge.
-We follow the path to the next bealach and then follow the ridge up to the summit of Beinn Dorain.
+We follow the path to the next bealach with several impressive corries on the easten slopes.
+We then follow the ridge up to the summit of Beinn Dorain.
 At 1076 metres this is a great viewpoint, especially around the southern arc and to the west.
-We return along the ridge to the bealach above Coire an Dothaidh and then follow north towards Beinn an Dothaidh (1004m).
-The summit affords a fine view of Loch Tulla, Stob Ghabhar and its satellite peaks and to the north the full expanse of Rannoch moor and Ben Nevis.
+We return along the ridge to the bealach above Coire an Dothaidh and then follow north east towards Beinn an Dothaidh (1004m).
+The summit affords a fine view of Loch Tulla, Stob Ghabhar and its satellite peaks and to the north the full expanse of Rannoch moor, the eastern end of Glen Coe and Ben Nevis.
 Our return leads to the Coire an Dothaidh bealach and a descent path back down the corrie to return to Bridge of Orchy.

 Walk duration - 7hrs